ethersphere/swap-swear-and-swindle/README.md

 /// @notice leaveGame - dismiss a player from the game (unregister)

-/// allow only plaintiff which do not have openCases on it name to leave game
+/// only allow plaintiff which does not have openCases on its name to leave game

 /// @param _player  - the player address